nurulmazlan/nurulmazlan/README.md

 </p>

 ## 🚀 About Me
 I'm a beginner Data Analyst wih an interest in learning how data can help decisions making in business.
-I have basic skills in Microsoft Excel, SQL and Python.
+I have basic skills in Excel, SQL and Python.
 I enjoy working with data to find simple insight and solving problems.
 I'm eager to learn, improve my skills and gain real experience while growing my career in this fields.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->